Get 60% Off & Free Shipping While Stocks Last

 Ear mites are like tiny crabs; they live in your dog's ear canal, though they occasionally move to the head and body after leaving the ear.

-They feed on the fluids and tissue fragments in the ear canal.
+They feed on the fluids and tissue fragments in your pet's ear canal.

-Puppies and dogs with compromised immune systems are more likely to contract ear mites.
+Puppies and dogs with compromised immune systems are more likely to contract ear problems like ear mites.

 Skin Allergens and Irritants

-A frequent issue that causes canine head shaking is allergies or irritants like grass, sand, water, or insects.
+One of the most common causes of head shaking is environmental allergens or irritants like grass awns, sand, water, or insects.

-Dogs with allergies frequently exhibit various symptoms such as scratching at their ears, consistent head shaking, rubbing at their faces, chewing on their feet, itchy skin, hair loss, and recurrent skin and ear infections.
+Dogs with allergies frequently exhibit various symptoms such as scratching at their ears, persistent head shaking, rubbing at their faces, chewing on their feet, itchy skin, hair loss, skin diseases, and recurrent ear infections.

 Blood testing and intradermal skin testing are other options.